 Right Data Range

-10. Repeat the same procedure with the violet vertical line which represents the left data range.
+10. Repeat the same procedure with the violet vertical line which represents the right data range.

 Move this right range line to approximately 172 minute.

 Alternatively, in the "Right" text box in "Range" area of "Data Preparation" panel you can type "172,27".
 The nearest data point to the left will selected as right data range border.